abdanar/abdanar.github.io/_pages/interest.md

   - /interest
 ---

-I am currently coding numerical methods for differentiation and integration in Python.
-I plan to create a Python library and write detailed documentation for it.

 ## Project

 Below, you can find my project report and presentation for the Mathematical Modeling course (IAM 567).
 The focus of my project was **compartmental models in mathematical epidemiology**, and I delivered a talk on January 3rd, 2024, at the Institute of Applied Mathematics, METU.